 Introduction

 MySQL and MongoDB are two of the most widespread databases used to store and manage data.
-MySQL is a relational database management system (RDBMS) based on Structured Query Language (SQL) whereas MongoDB is a NoSQL database system that uses documents, collections, and key-value pairs to store and manage data.
+MySQL is a relational database management system (RDBMS) based on Structured Query Language (SQL) that requires a predefined database schema, enforcing a rigid structure on how data must be stored, whereas MongoDB is a NoSQL database system that offers a flexible, schema-less design, allowing for diverse data types and easier scalability.
 Both databases have their own strengths and shortcomings, and each is better suited for different types of applications.
 This article will provide an overview of the characteristics and capabilities of each database and explain how they vary from each other.

 Key Takeaways from the Article: